gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Before Gradle 4.0, all test classes were compiled into a single output directory.
 As [described above](#multiple-class-directories-for-a-single-source-set), Gradle now uses separate classes directories for each language in a source set.

 Builds that define custom `Test` tasks may not find the same test classes due to these changes if tests are written in languages other than Java.
-Deprecation warnings warn about this behavior.
+Deprecation warnings warn about this behavior. *Test classes that were found in previous versions of Gradle may not run until the deprecation message is fixed.*

 Instead of configuring a single path for `testClassesDir`, you must now configure a collection of paths with `testClassesDirs`.
 A sample is provided in the `Test` [javadoc](javadoc/org/gradle/api/tasks/testing/Test.html#setTestClassesDirs(org.gradle.api.file.FileCollection)).